Higher Laminations and Affine Buildings: Laminations for the space

-Thus we have a surjective map from $\X_{G,S}(\cK_{>0})$ to families of positive configurations of points in the affine building.
+Thus starting from any point of $\X_{G,S}(\cK_{>0})$ we obtain a positive configuration of cones in the affine building.
+The functions $g_{ijk}^t$ and $g_{ij}^t$ on these positive configurations of cones give a positive configuration of cones corresponding to each tropical point of $\X_{G,S}(\Z^t)$.
 As explained in section 2, the co-ordinate transformations under changes of triangulation behave tropically, and we get a well-defined point of $\X_{G,S}(\Z^t)$.

+It is clear that any two positive configurations of cones which are equivalent have the same values for the functions $g_{ijk}^t$ and $g_{ij}^t$, because the cones contain some equivalent configurations on which the functions $f_{ijk}^t$ take identical values, and the functions $g_{ijk}^t$ and $g_{ij}^t$ are determined by the functions $f_{ijk}^t$.